 Microscopically, cystine precipitates as hexagonal crystals.
 A urinalysis can be performed to look for these crystals and aid in diagnosis.

 Staghorn kidney stones are upper urinary tract stones that involve the renal pelvis and extend into at least two of the calyces.
-All types of urinary stones can potentially form staghorn calculi but the majority are composed of struvite-carbonate-apatite matrix.
+All types of urinary stones can potentially form staghorn calculi, but the majority are composed of struvite-carbonate-apatite matrix.
 Patients with cystinuria can form staghorn calculi due to extensive precipitation of cystine out of the urine.

-Cyanide nitroprusside test is a urinalysis test used to identify cystine present in the urine.
+The cyanide nitroprusside test is a urinalysis test used to identify cystine present in the urine.
 In this test, cyanide nitroprusside is added to urine and left alone for approximately 10 minutes.
 In this time, disulfide bonds within cystine molecules will be broken by the cyanide, releasing cysteine amino acids and changing the urine to a purple color.
 Therefore a color change indicates the presence of urinary cystine.

-Acidic urine favors cystine precipitation.
-Therefore, treatment with acetazolamide, a diuretic that alkalinizes urine, can be used to help prevent stone formation in cystinuria.
+Acidic urine favors cystine precipitation; therefore, treatment with acetazolamide, a diuretic that alkalinizes urine, can be used to help prevent stone formation in cystinuria.